 SCHEDULE OF TOPICS AND READINGS

 The readings for each week are indicated below.
 Please note that some readings will be reviewed in subsequent weeks.
+CCM = Custom Course Material.
+This is a reading package available from the Western Bookstore.

-WEEK ONE - January 7
+WEEK ONE - January 6